Is social media making many ad agencies look and act the same?

 Having spent my entire advertising career in new business, I know first hand the financial pressures small to mid-size agencies are under.
 I understand their reservation for not wanting to focus to narrowly on a target audience or discipline.
 I know all of the excuses for not wanting to drive a stake in the ground and define themselves for who they are.
 But agencies are missing a grand opportunity.

-Social media provide agencies to boldly declare who their target audience truly is, what their points of differentiation are.
-Social media allows agencies this freedom without fear of ”throwing the baby out with the bath-water.”
+Social media provides a way for agencies to boldly declare who their primary target audience is, their points of differentiation and areas of expertise.
+Social media allows agencies this freedom without fear of “throwing the baby out with the bath-water”.
 It provides favorable, acceptable conditions for the agency’s principals to fly their differentiated flag proudly without fear of missing “other” opportunities that use to come by way of their personal networks and referrals.

 Agencies tend to look and act the same because they merely have a check list of social media tools and platforms to prove their participation.
-But their social media practice has no strategy, no connection to a particular target audience, no demonstration of how they are different.
-Merely showcasing that they are a bona-fide member of the global social media community.
+But their social media activities have no strategy, no focus, no demonstration of how they are different.

 Here are my 5 tips for flying your agency’s differentiated social media flag: